Sarah Winchester: California

-After the loss of so many family members and after a physician recommended the dryer and warmer climate for her worsening rheumatoid arthritis, Winchester decided to move to California, which was touted, at the time, as a place with a good climate, soil, and relatively cheap land for sale.
+After the loss of so many family members and after a physician recommended the drier and warmer climate for her worsening rheumatoid arthritis, Winchester decided to move to California, which was touted at the time as a place with a good climate, soil, and relatively cheap land for sale.
 She had previously been to San Francisco with her husband and had enjoyed her visit.

 In 1884, Mary Converse, her eldest sister, died of cancer, convincing Winchester's sisters that they too should move to California.
 Winchester paid for her sister Isabelle "Belle" Merriman and Estelle Gerard and their children's move.
-Another sister, Nettie Sprague also moved to California as her husband, Homer Sprague, became president of a college for young women in the San Francisco area.
+Another sister, Nettie Sprague, also moved to California as her husband, Homer Sprague, and became president of a college for young women in the San Francisco area.
 Winchester supported her relatives financially for the rest of their lives.

-Along with her sisters, her reins-man who drove her carriages, Frank Carroll accompanied Winchester to California.
-Once in California, Winchester found Euthanasia Meade who became her personal physician, until Meade died in 1895.
+Along with her sisters, the reinsman who drove her carriages, Frank Carroll, accompanied Winchester to California.
+Once in California, Winchester found Euthanasia Meade, who became her personal physician, until Meade died in 1895.

 Edward "Ned" Rambo, the San Francisco agent for the Winchester Repeating Arms Company, showed Winchester properties in the Santa Clara Valley.